Help! My Child is a Picky Eater

 • Contact your child’s health care provider if you think they are having more extreme picky eating habits, especially if they are losing weight or not gaining weight appropriately.

-• Talk to your WIC nutritionist or dietitian for what kind of help is best for your child.
+• Talk to your WIC nutritionist or dietitian about what kind of help is best for your child.
 WIC can help you find a local health care provider, if needed.

 Closemaya Have any questions?